As Husky men look to end four-game skid, coach Mike Hopkins puts renewed emphasis on rebounding

 Last month, the German standout tallied a career-high 32 points while connecting on 9 of 11 field goals and draining all 14 foul shots.

-“They’re going to put him in the high post and we got to defend it and try to keep him out of there,” Hopkins said.
+“They’re going to put him in the high post, and we got to defend it and try to keep him out of there,” Hopkins said.
 “You can see a little bit of wrinkle defensively in terms of what we can do.
 Great players usually find a way to score.
 You got to limit their percentages and make it difficult.”

-Stanford (6-3, 2-1), which is playing its home games at Kaiser Permanente Arena in Santa Cruz, Calif. due to coronavirus restrictions in Santa Clara County, is also led by one-time UW signee and senior guard Daejon Davis (13.8 ppg.) and freshman star forward Ziare Williams (11.1 ppg.), who is considered a top-10 pick in the 2021 NBA draft.
+Stanford (6-3, 2-1), which is playing its home games at Kaiser Permanente Arena in Santa Cruz, California, due to coronavirus restrictions in Santa Clara County, is also led by one-time UW signee and senior guard Daejon Davis (13.8 ppg.) and freshman star forward Ziare Williams (11.1 ppg.), who is considered a top-10 pick in the 2021 NBA draft.

 The Cardinal, which has won five of its past six games, ranks fifth in the Pac-12 in rebounding (37.9) and the Huskies are 11th (32.5).